ClaasM/OrangePiOneExperiments/README.md

 ### Installing the IO library

+`sudo apt install python3-pip`
 `sudo pip3 install OrangePi.GPIO`

 ### Configuring I2C

-Only required to use the MPU.
+Only required to use the MPU or ADS1115 ADC.

 `sudo apt-get install python3-smbus i2c-tools`

 `armbian-config` -> `system` -> `hardware` -> `i2c0` and use space key to select.
 Save and reboot.

 ### Configurint W1 (one wire)

+Same, but also enable w1-gpio

+And follow:

 https://blog.ja-ke.tech/2019/01/21/DS18B20-armbian.html